MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring-introduction.md

-Firts steps to author a case.
+First steps to author a case.
 -----------------------------

 You will learn in this section: